-The capital of Ecuador, Quito, is one of the most visited countries in South America.
+The capital of Ecuador, Quito, is one of the most visited cities in South America.
 Surrounded by volcanoes and the Andean highlands the city provides a cultural feast with its many churches and monasteries.
 The impressive Gothic basilica offers splendid vistas from its towering heights -it’s fitting that the colonial centre has UNESCO World Heritage status.
 You can experience the city’s bustling and charming markets too.
 Quito is one of the highest capitals in the world at 3,000 meters above sea level and so requires altitude acclimatization before you venture out.

 Hotel Plaza Grande is the site of more than five centuries of history, being located on the site of one of the first homes erected in Quito in the 16th century and boasting the city's first luxury hotel.